phetsims/equality-explorer/doc/lock-scenarios.md

 ## Separate Like Terms

 The first 15 scenarios involve screens where like terms are placed in separate cells on the scale.
-Those screens are _Numbers_ and _Variables_.
+Those screens are _Numbers_ and _Variables_, and you may use either of those screens to test theses scenarios.
 Scenarios 1-5 involve dragging a term from a toolbox.
 Scenarios 6-15 involve dragging a term from a plate.

 ### Scenario 1